Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

-The diaphragm has an electric charge across it provided by an external source, either from a battery or
+The diaphragm has an electric charge across it provided by an external source, either from a battery or more typically from a Phantom Power source.

-So its strength is that it's very sensitive... and Its drawback is that it's very sensitive.
+So its strength is that it's very sensitive... and its drawback is that it's very sensitive.

 There are 2 types of Condenser Mic that you will see as you begin your search: Large and Small Diaphragm.